Understanding C Code Generation in DSP System Toolbox

 libraries on the target system.
 The folder that you install the shared libraries in

 must be on the system path.
 The target system does not need to have MATLAB installed, but it does need to be supported by MATLAB.
-For additional information, see Build Process Customization (Simulink Coder).
-The function
+For additional information, see Code Compilation Customization (Simulink Coder).
+The

 getNonBuildFiles can also apply to MATLAB algorithms.
 For more information, see Build Process Customization (MATLAB Coder).